Yandex Cloud

 The password must be from 8 to 128 characters long.

-To view the new password, select the cluster in the management console, go to the Users tab, and click View password in the the user's row.
-This will open the page of the Yandex Lockbox secret that stores your password.
-The new password version is labeled as Current.
+To view the new password, select your cluster in the management console, navigate to the Users tab, and click View password for the relevant user.
+This will open the page of the Yandex Lockbox secret containing the password.
+The new password version is marked as Current.

 To view passwords, you need the lockbox.payloadViewer role.